-PLBC is a Designated Learning Institution (DLI) with the Canadian federal government (DLI: 019394451600).
+Pacific Life Bible College is a Designated Learning Institution (DLI) with the Canadian federal government (DLI: 019394451600).

-Note: CIC requires post-secondary institutions like PLBC to regularly report on the enrollment status of students with study permits.
+Note: CIC requires post-secondary institutions like PLBC to regularly report on the enrolment status of students with study permits.
 This is one of the ways that CIC monitors international students.
 From their perspective, they are concerned that people who come into Canada are in fact coming for the purpose that they stated.